JillFang1030/BrainHack_Final_Project/README.md

 ### Step 1 — fNIRS Preprocessing (MATLAB, NIRS Brain AnalyzIR Toolbox)

+#### Data Acquisition

+fNIRS data were acquired using a NIRScout 1624 system (15 sources, 16 detectors, 38 channels) with dual wavelengths of 760 nm and 850 nm.
+The original signals were sampled at 3.91 Hz.

+#### Preprocessing Pipeline

 Raw fNIRS signals were preprocessed using the following pipeline:

 - Stimulus relabeling (`MA`, `PA`, `Control`)
 - Short-separation channel labeling
-- Resampling to 2 Hz
+- Resampling from 3.91 Hz to 2 Hz
 - Optical Density conversion
-- Beer–Lambert Law conversion to HbO/HbR
+- Beer–Lambert Law conversion to HbO/HbR concentration changes
 - Baseline trimming (first and last 5 seconds cropped)

+It is important to note that the subsequent analyses were not performed on the raw fNIRS time-series signals directly.
+Instead, the preprocessed signals were entered into a first-level GLM, and the resulting HbO beta estimates were used for all downstream statistical analyses.

 ### Step 2 — First-Level GLM (Subject-Level)